The Heartbreak Kid (2007 film)

-The Heartbreak Kid is a 2007 American black comedy film directed by the Farrelly brothers (who also helped to write the film alongside Leslie Dixon and Scot Armstrong).
-It is a remake of the 1972 film of the same name and stars Ben Stiller in the main role, Michelle Monaghan, Malin Åkerman, Jerry Stiller, Rob Corddry, Carlos Mencia, Scott Wilson, and Danny McBride.
-It tells the story of a sports shop owner who ends up in a rushed marriage with a shrewish woman and meets a true love interest during a trip to Mexico.
+The Heartbreak Kid is a 2007 American romantic dark comedy film directed by the Farrelly brothers (who also helped to write the film alongside Leslie Dixon and Scot Armstrong).
+It is a remake of the 1972 film of the same name and stars Ben Stiller in the main role as well as Michelle Monaghan, Malin Åkerman, Jerry Stiller, Rob Corddry, Carlos Mencia, Scott Wilson, and Danny McBride.

-The film was met with negative reviews.
+The film tells the story of a sports shop owner who ends up in a rushed marriage with a woman and meets a true love interest during their honeymoon trip to Mexico.

+It was released on October 5, 2007, was a box office success, but not warmly received by critics.

 Plot

-Eddie Cantrow, owner of a San Francisco sports shop, is single but ambivalent about relationships.
-One day, seeing a purse-snatching, he tries unsuccessfully to recover it.
-He and its owner Lila exchange pleasantries, and Eddie finds her attractive.
+Eddie Cantrow, owner of a San Francisco sports shop, is single.
+One day, he attends the wedding of his former fiancée, whom he had previously been with for five years.
+There, Eddie gets to sit on the "singles table", filled with children.

+Later, while witnessing a purse snatching, Eddie tries unsuccessfully to recover it, resulting in the thief attacking him.
+He and the purse's owner, Lila exchange pleasantries.
+She later appears at his store.
+In their next encounter, Lila admits that she did not come to the store to shop, but actually hoping to see him again.

-They begin dating and get serious quickly.
-Suddenly, her company requires Lila to move to Holland, but her company does not deploy married employees abroad.
-At the urging of both his father Doc and best friend Mac, Eddie marries her after only dating a few months.
+They begin dating.
+Lila eventually announces that the company where she works as an environmental researcher requires her to move to Rotterdam.
+However, they do not deploy married employees abroad.
+At the urging of his father Doc and best friend Mac, Eddie marries her after only dating less than two months.

-Before their wedding night, Eddie and Lila have never been sexually intimate nor spent much time getting to know each other.
 During the drive to their honeymoon in Los Cabos, Mexico, Eddie learns things about Lila he finds annoying, such as incessant singing.

-Arriving at their room, they have sex for the first time and Eddie learns that Lila is aggressive in bed.
-His disaffection deepens when she divulges her history of substance abuse which resulted in a deviated septum, so she sprays drinks out of her nose.
-He learns she was only a volunteer, and the "thief" was an ex that she owed money to.
-Eddie realizes he made a mistake marrying Lila as he rushed into it.
-Not in love with her, he can't stand some of her newly discovered behavior and bad habits.
+Stopping on the way, they have sex for the first time and Eddie learns that Lila is aggressive in bed.

+Eddie tries to look beyond Lila's recent behaviors, but his disaffection deepens when she divulges her history of substance abuse which resulted in a deviated septum, so she sprays drinks out of her nose.
+He learns she was an unpaid volunteer at her environment research company, and the "thief" was an ex who she owed money to.
+Eddie realizes he made a mistake marrying Lila.
+Not in love with her, he cannot stand her bad habits.

-On the beach, Lila insists on using mineral oil, refusing sunblock.
-She then blames Eddie for her second-degree sunburn.
-As the enormity of his mistake sinks in, he meets Miranda, a vacationer with her family from Mississippi.
-Immediately attracted, Eddie spend most of his honeymoon with Miranda and her family while the sunburn confines Lila to their room.
-Miranda's family all like Eddie except for her cousin, Martin, who senses he is hiding something.
-Confiding in Mac, he states he made a mistake marrying Lila and he is falling for Miranda.
+On the beach, Lila insists on using baby oil, refusing sunblock despite Eddie's warnings about the sun.
+She then blames Eddie for the second-degree sunburn that she gets as a result.
+Distraught, he meets Miranda, a vacationer with her family from Mississippi.

-Later that same evening, there is a misunderstanding between Eddie and Miranda's family because they hear he came to Mexico to mourn his wife who was killed by a maniac with an ice pick.
+Eddie spends most of their honeymoon with Miranda and her family while the sunburn confines Lila to their room.
+Miranda's family all like Eddie except for her cousin Martin, who distrusts him.
+There is a misunderstanding between Eddie and Miranda's family, who hear he came to Mexico to mourn his wife who was killed by a maniac.